WBMX: Mix 104.1

 On July 14, 2009, CBS Radio announced that WBMX would move from 98.5 FM to 104.1 FM, replacing WBCN; these moves were made to launch a sports talk station, WBZ-FM, at the 98.5 frequency.
 As a result, the station added the "-FM" suffix on July 29, 2009, allowing CBS to temporarily place the WBMX call letters on the former WFNA (1660 AM) in Charlotte, North Carolina; additionally, during "Mix"'s final week on 98.5, it used the WBZ-FM call letters intended for the new station.
 WBCN's rock format moved to 98.5's HD2 subcarrier.
 WBCN's programming on 104.1 ended after midnight on August 12, 2009, WBMX then moved to 104.1 two hours later (the WBCN call letters were then transferred to the Charlotte station), with WBZ-FM launching the next day.
 The final song "Mix" played on 98.5 was "Move Along" by The All-American Rejects, while the first song "Mix" played on 104.1 was "Use Somebody" by Kings of Leon.

 On February 2, 2017, CBS Radio announced it would merge with Entercom (which locally owned WEEI, WEEI-FM, WRKO, WKAF, and WAAF).
 WBMX, WODS, and WAAF were retained by Entercom, while sister stations WBZ and WZLX, as well as WKAF and WRKO, were spun off to iHeartMedia (WBZ-FM would be traded to Beasley Broadcast Group in exchange for WMJX, making WBMX and WMJX sister stations.)
 The merger was approved on November 9, 2017, and was consummated on November 17.
-Entercom applied to move the WBMX callsign to their sister-owned station in Chicago; 104.1 picked up the new callsign WWBX on December 4, 2017.
+Entercom applied to move the WBMX callsign to a sister station in Chicago; 104.1 picked up the new callsign WWBX on December 4, 2017.
+The WBMX call sign returned to the Boston station on February 2, 2026, concurrent with the Chicago station becoming a simulcast of WSCR.

 On Sundays, from 5 a.m. until noon, the station airs "Acoustic Sunrise", featuring acoustic versions of songs from the station's playlist.
-WWBX is the flagship station of the show, which is aired on several Audacy stations nationwide.
+WBMX is the flagship station of the show, which is aired on several Audacy stations nationwide.